 One of my roommates was eating his dinner while I cooked and shadowboxed in the kitchen.
 He was interested in my training and I told him when and where and that I’d introduce him to the team.
 Well, the next week his leg wasn’t ready and this week he came in to try the BJJ and MMA classes.

 My roommate definitely has been having a blast at the practices and learning a lot.
 It’s entertaining to hear him say “I ain’t comin’ back” and shaking his head while panting…during warm-ups.
 I tell him that the warm-up is the most difficult part of the class and if he makes it through he’ll be fine.
-He trained with me Monday through Wednesday and Thursday, I decided to take the day off from going to the gym in the morning and training.
+He trained with me Monday through Wednesday.
+On Thursday, I decided to take the day off from going to the gym in the morning and training to give myself a break.

 Knowing myself and my loose limitations, it’s difficult for me to either quit something or take a day off.
 Be it work or training, I feel like there’s always something I can do off the clock to better my chances of succeeding on the clock.
 Wednesday morning at the gym I decided to take it easy on my body and ride the upright stationary bike for 25 minutes and do some abs.
 Later that night I ended up pushing myself past some limits during training because my roommate was training and I’ve been having a wonderful week of training.
 Every night after practice, I tend to not consume any liquids or foods before I weight myself.
 After my nightly weigh-in, I consume at least 1.5L of water (sometimes mixed with Gatorade powder) to re-hydrate myself.